 For information regarding the effects of PFAS on human health, please refer to the Commonwealth Department of Health website.

 PFAS have been found in groundwater, surface water and soils in many urban and rural areas due to their wide-spread use in everyday household items and their persistence in the environment.
 PFAS have been used extensively across Australia.
-In north-east Victoria, Defence bases and fire training facilities used PFAS regularly in the past.
+In north-east Victoria, Defence bases, fire training facilities and manufacturing industries regularly used PFAS in the past.